HealthBioscienceIDEAS/aic2023-workshop/docs/structural-mri.md

 STEPS:
 1. Type `spm pet` to launch SPM (screenshot)
  ![The terminal window](./assets/aic_smri_terminal_window.png)
 1. SPM will then create a number of windows.
-You want to look at the Main Menu Window that has ll of the buttons.
+You want to look at the Main Menu Window that has all of the buttons.
  ![SPM windows](./assets/aic_smri_spm.png)
 1. From main menu, select the Segment button (Screenshots).
 This will launch a window known as the *batch editor*, where you can adjust settings on the pipeline to be run.
   ![SPM Batch Segment Editor](./assets/aic_smri_seg_batch.png)